CaveAgent: Transforming LLMs into Stateful Runtime Operators: Conclusion

 \section{Conclusion}

-We present \textbf{CaveAgent}, a novel framework that transforms LLM tool use from stateless JSON function calling to persistent, object-oriented stateful runtime management.
+We present \textbf{CaveAgent}, a framework for LLM tool use based on persistent, object-oriented stateful runtime management as an alternative to stateless JSON function calling.
 CaveAgent enables agents to maintain high-fidelity memory of complex objects and execute sophisticated logic via Python code.
-Experiments on Tau$^2$-bench show that this approach significantly outperforms SOTA baselines in multi-turn success rates (+10.5\%) and token efficiency.
-Crucially, the programmatic verifiability of the runtime state provides a rigorous ground for future advancements in Reinforcement Learning and runtime-mediated multi-agent coordination, marking a critical step towards more reliable and capable autonomous agents.
+By extending the Agent Skills open standard with runtime injection, CaveAgent demonstrates that the persistent runtime paradigm enables a new mode of tool distribution, skills that deliver executable artifacts rather than solely textual instructions, unifying tool registration and skill management into a single portable mechanism.
+Experiments on Tau$^2$-bench show that this approach consistently outperforms SOTA baselines in multi-turn success rates (11 out of 12 settings) and token efficiency.
+On BFCL, the three open-source models we evaluate (DeepSeek-V3.2, Qwen3-Coder 30B, and Kimi-K2) all reach 94.0--94.7\% under CaveAgent, comparable to the closed-source Claude Sonnet 4.5 (94.4\%) and Gemini 3 Pro (94.3\%) and exceeding GPT-5.1 (89.6\%) under their native function-calling protocols; the 30B Qwen3-Coder matching Claude Sonnet 4.5 (both at 94.4\%) further suggests that for code-capable LLMs the function-calling protocol can be as significant a performance bottleneck as model scale.
+Beyond performance gains, a key contribution is the \textbf{programmatic verifiability} enabled by CaveAgent's architecture: because runtime state is deterministically inspectable, agent behavior can be evaluated automatically without human annotation, establishing a structural foundation for Reinforcement Learning with Verifiable Rewards and runtime-mediated multi-agent coordination.
 Qualitative case studies are provided in Appendix \ref{features_section}.